sreetamparida/Amagumo/README.md

 3. `Click` stores the click router integration module with mininet.
 4. `Topology` initiates the entire network topology and indivisual hosts and routers.
 5. `ResourceManager` **generates** PID and **negotiates** with other routers.
+6. `NetworkManager` **updates** PID and maintains connectivity in the network.
+Replaces failed routers with a working one.
-6. `Routers` store the router configuration files used in this network.
+7. `Routers` store the router configuration files used in this network.

 ## Topology